-If you've never been diagnosed with Intrauterine Growth Restriction (IUGR), chances are you don't know what it is.
+If you've never been diagnosed with Intrauterine Growth Restriction (IUGR), chances are good that you don't know what it is.
 IUGR is a condition that occurs during pregnancy when an unborn baby is not growing at a normal rate.
 Although some babies are simply small (not related to IUGR), pregnant women with IUGR will have babies that are not able to be defined according to standard growth charts.

 There are two types of IUGR - Symmetrical and Asymmetrical.
 Symmetrical IUGR is identified when a baby is proportionally small all over the body.
 Asymmetrical IUGR happens when a baby's head is normal-sized, but the rest of the body is disproportionally smaller.